Iyakkam: Cast

-Production

-After directing films like Thoothukudi (2006), Aadu Puli Attam (2006) and Veeramum Eeramum (2007), Sanjay Ram commenced his next directorial venture Iyakkam featuring newcomers under his own banner Lingam Theatres.
-Rishi Kumar, a former Tamil Nadu league cricket player, signed to play the role of a slum dweller as well as a district collector.
-He had also done a brief stint at the Koothu-P-Pattarai theatre.
-Sanjay Ram, a onetime associate of director Vincent Selva, said, "I am a great fan of Bollywood filmmaker Ram Gopal Varma.
-I am impressed with his style of filmmaking.
-I want to emulate him".
-He also added, "Quality is my motto.
-I want to give a quality entertainer for Tamil film-buffs".

 Soundtrack

 The film score and the soundtrack were composed by Pravin Mani.
 The soundtrack features 6 tracks with lyrics written by Ilaya Kamban.
-The audio was launched on 30 March 2008 by actors Shaam and Suriya in Chennai.

 Reception

 S. R. Ashok Kumar of The Hindu criticized the comedy segment but praised the artists' performance and the cinematography and added, "weak screenplay dilutes the concept".
 Another reviewer rated the film 2 out of 5 and wrote, "Director Sanjai Ram has put in his best efforts and the film would pass muster".